Tax Heaven 3000: Gameplay

-Tax Heaven 3000 does not require internet connection.
+Tax Heaven 3000 does not require an internet connection.
 The "visual novel dating game" has various scenarios for the player, in which they interact with a character named "Iris".
 The player goes on dates with Iris and "get to know each other," in which the player is required to input their personal details including their legal name, address, along with checking for potential tax benefit eligibility, as well as the player's social security number and their banking details.
-Tax Heaven 3000 then created a PDF of the player's federal tax return for the IRS.
+Tax Heaven 3000 then creates a PDF of the player's federal tax return for the IRS.
 In the game, Iris criticizes TurboTax and similar tax preparation software as "predatory, parasitic bottlenecks that deliberately complicate the tax filing process in order to make it unnavigable by ordinary people."
 The game features "Turbo", a character described as "an unsavory SaaS bro" whose 'likes' are characterized as "corporate lobbying, confusing forms, dark UX, and fleece vests".

 Release

 Tax Heaven 3000 was released by MSCHF on March 22, 2023.
-It was released on itch.io and, for only around half a day, Steam, before being removed from the Steam Store.
+It was released on itch.io and, for only around half a day, Steam, before being removed from the Steam Store by Valve, which did not comment on the reasons for the removal.
 According to Daniel Greenberg, the co-founder of MSCHF, the game was set to be released on April 4, 2023, after it later "went through Steam's standard verification process."
-It is available for Windows and macOS devices, and was released as a free-to-play game, although MSCHF also released a collector's edition as part of the project which contained physical merchandise.
+It is available for Windows and macOS devices, and was released as a free-to-play game, although MSCHF also released a collector's edition as part of the project which contained a physical copy of the game, an instruction manual, an IRS mailing envelope, and a 5-foot dakimakura depicting the character Iris.
 Because the game is offline, Greenberg stated that the game was "probably safer than most big box tax software" regarding the handling of personal information.
 The game was also released as a message in criticism of TurboTax.
 The gameplay itself was described by TechCrunch as "pretty PG-13, though there are a few innuendos."
 MSCHF also released an "X-rated patch" for the project, which links to a Wattpad post titled "The BOFA Encounter", a not safe for work story "about Iris' abduction from TurboTax".
 Tax Heaven 3000 was also described as being "suitable for single filers without dependents" by MSCHF.